vitalab/vitalab.github.io/article/_posts/2019-07-18-GraphBasedGlobalReasoning.md

 **Findings**:
  - Adding one unit on Res3 is less effective than on Res4.
  - GloRe achieves better accuracy than Non-local Neural Nets (NL-NN).
- - Adding GloRe is more computationally efficient than increasing number of layers while maintaining performance.
+ - Adding GloRe is more computationally efficient than increasing the number of layers while maintaining performance.

 ![](/article/images/graphbasedglobalreasoning/res_ablation.png)